jeevan-vj/iamjeevan/data/blog/How-to-batch-update-sql-server.md

 ---
-title: 'How to bacth update millions of record in SQL Server'
+title: 'How to batch update millions of record in SQL Server'
 date: '2021-10-29'
 tags: ['sql server']
 draft: false